-173. Wherefore, Plaintiff, on behalf of herself, all others similarly situated and the general public, prays for judgment against Wal-Mart and Lang as to each and every cause of action, and the following remedies:
+Wherefore, Plaintiff, on behalf of himself, all others similarly situated and the general public, prays for judgment against Wal-Mart as to each and every cause of action, and the following remedies:

-A. An Order certifying this as a class action and appointing plaintiff and her counsel to represent the class and subclass;
+A. An Order certifying this action as a class action and appointing Plaintiff and his counsel to represent the class and subclass;

-B. An Order enjoining Wal-Mart and Lang from labeling, advertising, or packaging Equate with any benefit, efficacy, or comparative claim challenged herein;
+B. An Order enjoining Wal-Mart from labeling, advertising, or packaging Equate with any benefit, efficacy, or comparative claim challenged here;

-C. An Order compelling Wal-Mart and Lang to conduct a corrective advertising campaign to inform the public that Equate did not provide the advertised efficacy or benefits, and was not comparable to Qunol;
+D. An Order compelling Wal-Mart to conduct a corrective advertising campaign to inform the public that Equate did not provide the advertised efficacy or benefits, and was not comparable to Qunol;

-D. An Order requiring Wal-Mart and Lang to disgorge or return all monies, revenues, and profits obtained by means of any wrongful or unlawful act or practice;
+E. An Order requiring Wal-Mart to disgorge or return all monies, revenues, and profits obtained by means of any wrongful or unlawful act or practice;

-E. An Order requiring Wal-Mart and Lang to pay all actual and statutory damages permitted under the causes of action alleged herein, if any;
+F. An Order requiring Wal-Mart to pay all actual and statutory damages permitted under the causes of action alleged here;